StrangeBeeCorp/docs/docs/thehive/administration/authentication/configure-authentication.md

 3. Enter the values for each session setting:

-    **Session expiration auto-logout**
+    **Session expiration autologout**

     The amount of time before you are automatically signed out when your session expires.

     **Session expiration warning time**

     The amount of time remaining before session expiration when you receive a warning.
-This must be equal to or less than the session expiration auto-logout time.
+This must be equal to or less than the session expiration autologout time.

-    **Inactivity auto-logout**
+    **Inactivity autologout**

     The amount of time before you are automatically signed out due to inactivity.

     **Inactivity warning time**

     The amount of time remaining before automatic sign-out due to inactivity when you receive a warning.
-This must be equal to or less than the inactivity auto-logout time.
+This must be equal to or less than the inactivity autologout time.

 4. Turn the toggles on or off for advanced settings based on your preferences: